 - Supervised separation

-A therapy dog’s sole purpose is to provide comfort and affection to those in the setting that they visit, most often a hospital type setting.
+Socialization is key; a therapy dog must be friendly, well-mannered, able to follow commands and be well handled by the human of his team (you).
+A therapy dog’s sole purpose is to provide comfort and affection to those they visit, most often a hospital typesetting.

 Once you think your dog is ready to become certified as a therapy dog, you both will have to be tested.
-A tester or observer (TO) will monitor you and your dog during three visits to a facility.
+An observer (TO) will monitor you and your dog during three visits to a facility.